nikolayvoronchikhin/jetport-local/README.md

         vagrant reload --provision
 ```

-Now there will exist a directory two levels up from jetport-local named `../../cloud/jetport` that
+Now there will exist a directory two levels up from jetport-local
+with the following name: `../../cloud/jetport`

-is a shared directory with the VM.
-The corresponding location on your VM is `/home/USER/projects/cloud/jetport`.
+It is a shared directory with the VM.
+This is the corresponding location on your VM: `/home/USER/projects/cloud/jetport`.

 You can `su USER` and password defaults to `jetport.123`.
 From there you can run
 tox or other commands against the project.
 And all changes from inside the VM or on host
 machine will be reflected in both directions.

-Back on your local machine if you look into what was an empty `jetport` directory within clone of jetport-local
+Observe your local machine.
+The `jetport` directory within the clone of jetport-local
-should now have the entire jetport backend project.
+initially had nothing inside; it should now have the entire jetport backend project.

 Congratulations!